 Are you tired of your boring salads and mediocre dressings?
 This spicy cashew dressing has a creamy texture and a fiery kick!
 This copycat recipe is not only better than Trader Joe's but is perfect for salad enthusiasts.
+It is made without coconut milk and is naturally gluten free.

 This post may include affiliate links.
 Please read my disclosure policy.

 Trader Joe's Spicy Cashew Butter Dressing may be discontinued.
 But no fear, you can make this spicy sauce in just a few minutes.
-Originally I made this dressing for my kale and apple slaw.
+Originally, I made this dressing for my kale and apple slaw.
 But it has so many other uses.

-📖Why This Recipe Works
+📖Why My Recipe Works

 🧾Ingredient Notes

-Fresh Lime- Most of the flavor is in the lime zest and we use the juice to help thin out the dressing.
+- Fresh Lime- Most of the flavor is in the lime zest and we use the juice to help thin out the dressing.
 For a fun twist, try an orange!

-Cilantro- Fresh, obviously.
+- Cilantro- Fresh, obviously.
 Try to remove any woody stems.

-Fresno Chili- Use any spicy red chili pepper.
+- Fresno Chili- Use any spicy red chili pepper.
 Whether or not you remove the seeds and the veins is up to you.

-Soy Sauce- I use tamari to keep it gluten-free but the original used coconut aminos.
+- Soy Sauce- I use tamari to keep it gluten-free but the original used coconut aminos.
 Personally, I am just not a fan so soy sauce it is.

-Rice Vinegar- Because we aren't using chili paste we need to add acid via vinegar and a little fresh garlic for flavor.
+- Rice Vinegar- Because we aren't using chili paste we need to add acid via vinegar and a little fresh garlic for flavor.
 Cider vinegar is a fine substitution.

-Sweetener- Maple syrup was used in the original because it was vegan.
+- Sweetener- Maple syrup was used in the original because it was vegan.
 If that isn't a concern, you can use honey.

 ⏲️How to Make Spicy Cashew Butter Dressing